dailystory/docs/articles/changelog/2021/march.md

 * Add api/v1/contact/{dsid}/automations endpoint
 * Do not allow message to be scheduled if campaign is not populated
 * View the automations that a contact is in
+* Trigger Rss if sequence id is less than or equal to 0

 ## March 12, 2021
 * New popups are paused by default